 Medical treatment includes acetylcholinesterase enzyme blockers such as neostigmine and pyridostigmine.
 These drugs are useful in managing muscle weakness effectively, and are often started by the doctor in small doses.
 Stronger medications such as steroids, mycophenolate mofetil and azathioprine suppress the immune system and reduce the production of antibodies and are useful as well.

-Surgery to raise the eyelid may possibly also be performed.
+Surgery to elevate the eyelid might also be performed.

 Myasthenia gravis is a condition that affects the muscles, particularly the eyes.
 Diagnosis is fairly straight forward, and treatment options are numerous.